-AP Capstone Seminar (8411): AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world issues.
+AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world issues.
 Using an inquiry framework, students practice analyzing and interpreting articles, research studies, literary and philosophical texts, speeches, broadcasts, personal accounts, and artistic works.
 Students learn to synthesize information from multiple sources, develop their own perspectives in research-based written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
 Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments.
 This course is year one of the two-year AP Capstone Diploma Program and students are encouraged to enroll in AP Research at the completion of this course.
-Prerequisites: teacher recommendation, preference given to sophomores and juniors.